Frequently Asked Questions

 What types of medicine or vaccinations are recommended?

-Impact Africa/South Africa does not require any vaccinations or malaria medication for North Americans, however you may consult your doctor, or refer to cdc.gov for vaccination recommendations.
+Impact Africa/South Africa does not require any vaccinations or malaria medication for North Americans, however, it is always best to consult your doctor before traveling out of the country.

 What kinds of things will I do on a trip?